 - Corrupt Cop: Hariya, who wants to marry Sachiko, and threatens Ensai with an arrest for forgery if he doesn't give his daughter over.
 Tamura reveals that Hariya was bribed to frame a man who wound up killing himself.

-- Downer Ending: Everyone goes to hell after eating poisoned fish.
+- Downer Ending: Everyone goes to hell after eating poisoned fish, and Shirō ultimately fails to save his daughter.

 - Driven to Suicide: Mr. and Mrs. Yajima, Kyōichi's mother, and Ensai.